Shared Anchor Load Resolution & Capacity Verification

 The anchor branch of the system workflow.

-It provides the geotechnical transition from anchor demand to capacity-verified design.
+It provides the geotechnical transition from anchor demand to capacity-assessed design.

 Why It Matters Commercially